 What follows this is preparing a wooden frame that will hold your slats.
 The frame should be the exact size of your window frames, as you previously measured.
 And you should drill holes for these, through which you’ll attach the wooden pockets.
 Ensure they’re in line with the holes in your pockets.

 With the holes ready, fix the pocketed slats into the frame, ensuring your position them appropriately.
-Secure the two together with screws, once again avoiding tightening too much.
+Like how you make bed slats stronger, secure the two together with screws, once again avoiding tightening too much.

 (Check out the best screwdriver bundles here!)

 Once your window frame and the slats are well-made and jointed, it’s time to install them in your existing window.
 Since you took the correct measurements, the frame should fit snuggly with your window.

 You now want to screw the frame to your windows.
 The installation mechanism depends on your preferred operating mechanism.

 Suppose you want to be able to open and close your blinds to expose the window pane behind it.
 You’ll add hinges to your blinds, so you can open and close them like a casement window as the need arises.

 Nevertheless, if you want your blinds fixed permanently on your existing windows, you have to screw them in place at the top.
 This way, you’ll only be able to operate the slats.